How to Find a Medical Practice Marketing Agency That Understands Your Niche

 It also means they tell you the truth.
 If something is not working, they say so.
 If your messaging needs to change, they say that too.
 You do not want a partner who tells you what you want to hear.
 You want a partner who tells you what you need to know.

-If you want to find out whether we are, that is where to start.
+If you want to find out whether we're the right fit, that's where to start.